 A creative education warrior, Joanne studied Textiles and Languages at university and has an MA in Cultural Studies.
 Not afraid to step out of her comfort zone she has taught in Cuba and Peru, and is the brains behind FAD’s cultural briefs.
 As a qualified teacher she meticulously plans FAD projects, from sourcing materials and deciding on the course content, to teaching in the workshops.

-Joanna is the newest member of the team.
-With a strong background in Television Production behind her she first transferred her skills to the charity sector in 2014.
+With a strong background in Television Production behind her Joanna first transferred her skills to the charity sector in 2014.
 She co-ordinates and produces FAD projects and digital content.
-Londoner Joanna is passionate about youth engagement and helping young people surmount socio-economic challenges.
+Joanna is passionate about youth engagement and addressing BAME underrepresentation in the creative industries.

 Melissa was a Fashion Futures finalist in 2013, and came back to present the show in 2015.
 After studying tailoring and honing her skills on Saville Row, Melissa now works as a Garment Technologist for a high street giant while completing her Apprenticeship.
 She also blogs about Fashion and the industry as ‘The Tiny Tailor.’
 Melissa finds time to get involved in projects both as a participant and a volunteer, she’s hardcore FAD!